alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="wave_animated_slow" height={150} width={150} />

 Adding <Gl>time * PI</Gl> shifts the phase of the wave by half a wavelength per second.
-To instead shift the wave by a full wavelength per second, we'd multiply time by $2\pi$.
+To instead shift the wave by a full wavelength per second, we'd multiply <Gl>time</Gl> by $2\pi$.

-However, instead of thinking in "wavelengths per second", I'd like to be able to specify a number of pixels that the wave will move per second.
+However, instead of thinking in "wavelengths per second", I'd like to be able to specify a number of pixels that the wave will move per second -- let $S$ be the pixels to move per second.

-Since $time \times 2\pi$ moves the wave by one wavelength per second, we can multiply $2\pi$ by the proportion of the wave's speed $S$ and wave's length $L$:
+Since $2\pi$ moves the wave by one wavelength per second, we can multiply $2\pi$ by the proportion of the wave's speed $S$ and wave's length $L$:

 <p className="mathblock">$time \times 2\pi\dfrac{S}{L}$</p>

-Which will cause the wave to move by $S$ pixels per second.
+which will cause the wave to move by $S$ pixels per second.

-Let's define a constant for the wave's speed $S$:
+Let's define a constant, <Gl>WAVE_SPEED</Gl>, for the wave's speed, $S$:

 ```glsl
 const float WAVE_LEN = 75.0; // Length in pixels